A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Preliminaries

 \section{Preliminaries}

-During the last two decades the study of set-theoretic solutions of the Yang-Baxter equation and related structures notably intensified, a relevant selection of works for the interested reader is \cite{D, GIVB, ESS, LYZ, GI04, Carter, Rump, Takeuchi, GIM08, GI11, GI12, GIC, GI18, CJO14, V16, GuaVendramin17, LeVendramin18, SmokVendr18, Soloviev}, et all.
+During the last two decades the study of set-theoretic solutions of the Yang-Baxter equation and related structures notably intensified, a relevant selection of works for the interested reader is \cite{D, GIVB, ESS, LYZ, GI04, Carter, Catino, Rump, Takeuchi, GIM08, GI12, GIC, GI18, CJO14, V16, GuaVendramin17, BCV, LeVendramin18, SmokVendr18, Soloviev, Kazhdan}, et all, and the references there in.
 In this section we recall basic notions and results which will be used in the paper.
 We shall use the terminology, notation and some results from \cite{GI04, GI11, GIC, GI18, GIM08}.

 \begin{remark} Let $(X,r)$ be a quadratic set, and let ${}^x\bullet$, and ${\bullet}^x$ be the associated left and right actions.
 Then \begin{enumerate} \item The map $r$ is involutive \emph{iff} the actions satisfy: